nakamura-to/Enku/README.md

 # Enku - F# Lightweight Web API Framework

-Enku provides Web API in a F#-way.
+Enku encourages you to build Web API in a F#-way.

 - Simple
 - Powerful